jackstapleton/rdb-autoscaling/whitepaper.md

 #### Availability

-Most importantly, replacing the one large server with a scalable cluster will make our system more reliable.
+Replacing the one large server with a scalable cluster will make our system more reliable.
-With Auto Scaling technologies we can stop guessing our capacity needs.
 By dynamically acquiring resources we can ensure that the load on our system never exceeds its capacity.
-This will safeguard against unexpected spikes in data volumes crippling our systems.
+This will safeguard against unexpected spikes in data volumes crippling our systems and we can stop guessing our capacity needs.

 | ![ASG Availability](ref/img/ExampleASGAvailability.png) |
 |---|